-All bands from 50 MHz (6m) and up are permitted.
+Operation on all bands from 50 MHz (6m) and up are permitted.
 For the most common bands, the following frequencies are recommended:

-- 6m: 52.525 MHz, 52.540 MHz, 52.510 Mhz
+- 6m: 52.525 MHz, 52.540 MHz, 52.510 MHz

 - 2m: 146.490 MHz, 146.460 MHz, 146.520 MHz

-- Digital Data (any non-voice/audio data mode generally accepted for emergency use by NBEMS/ARES and supported by FLDigi all count as the mode “Data” regardless of emission type and modulation – e.g. MT63-2K, OLIVIA, etc.)
+- Digital Data – any non-voice/audio data mode generally accepted for emergency use by NBEMS/ARES and supported by FLDigi all count as the mode “Digital Data” regardless of emission type and modulation – e.g. MT63-2K, OLIVIA, etc.

 All contacts must be made using station to station simplex transmissions.
 No repeaters, hotspots, or other types of relaying are permitted.
 Cross-mode or cross-band contacts are not permitted.